Adriatik-Berdufi/interview-simple-js/exercises/03-guess-number/README.md

-Create a JavaScript program that:
+Create a node.js program that:

 1. Generates a random number between 1 and 10.
 2. Asks the user to guess the number.